 After you have sustained a serious injury caused by another person or have lost a loved one due to wrongful death, you need a team by your side with extensive experience with injury law.
 Let Harting Simkins & Ryan, LLP get to work on your behalf today.

 - We offer state of the art resources, technology, and professional associates to help with building cases for our clients.

 - We handle every aspect of a personal injury case, from initial investigations all the way through a trial.

 - Will take all Long Beach personal injury cases on a contingency fee basis.
 This means that we collect no legal fees until after we secure the compensation our clients deserve.

 Why do I Need a Long Beach Personal Injury Attorney?

 Having a knowledgeable and experienced Long Beach personal injury lawyer is a tremendous benefit to your case.
 Often, injury victims lack the resources necessary to conduct a full investigation into the incident that caused them harm.
-However, a Long Beach personal injury attorney will be able to:
+However, an attorney will be able to:

-- Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, accident reports, and more.
+- Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, medical reports, accident reports, and more.

 - Work with trusted medical professionals to ensure their client is properly evaluated and to help calculate total medical expenses.

 - Negotiate with all parties involved, including insurance companies, to reach a fair settlement or prepare to take the case to trial if necessary.